Aunt Vadge: I’m breastfeeding and my BV won’t go away

 Using boric acid can indeed help alleviate symptoms since it has antiseptic properties.
 The thing with boric acid is to use it wisely and with a clear understanding of when and how often to use it, but realising it is not a cure – it is very useful but most of the time only seems to work as a management tool.

-As for vaginal probiotics – kudos for taking the initiative to introduce some good bacteria into the environment.
+As for vaginal probiotics, you’ve taken the initiative to introduce some protective bacteria into the environment.
 However, creating your own vaginal probiotics by mixing formulations with water may be an issue because plain tap water contains chlorine – designed to kill bacteria!
-Good idea, but make sure to use unchlorinated water if you opt for this in future.

 Look for probiotics that contain vagina-specific Lactobacillus strains, which are typically the dominant protective bacteria in the vagina.
+Probiotics are considered beneficial and are not harmful1,2.

 And about that sex connection – it’s quite common for sex to throw off the vaginal flora.
 Using condoms, urinating after sex, and ensuring both partners have good hygiene can help reduce the impact on your vaginal environment.
 This is especially true when you have low oestrogen, such as when nursing.